PolMine/RcppCWB/README.md

 devtools::install_github("PolMine/RcppCWB")
 ```

-## Installation on MacOS
+## Installation on macOS

 On macOS, the [pcre](http://www.pcre.org/) and
-[Glib](https://developer.gnome.org/glib/) libraries need to be present.
+[Glib](https://docs.gtk.org/glib) libraries need to be present.
+We
-We recommend to use ‘Homebrew’ as a package manager for macOS.
-To
+recommend to use ‘Homebrew’ as a package manager for macOS.
+To install
-install Homebrew, follow the instructions on the [Homebrew
+Homebrew, follow the instructions on the [Homebrew
 Website](https://brew.sh/index_de.html).
 It may also be necessary to
 also install [Xcode](https://developer.apple.com/xcode/) and
 [XQuartz](https://www.xquartz.org).